Why Choose Us for Head and Neck Cancer Care?

 When Preventing Cancer Is the Focus

-The University of Chicago is home to a new Upper Aerodigestive Cancer Risk Clinic, which provides patients with access to ongoing clinical trials to test new ways to detect oral cancer early on.
+The University of Chicago is home to the Upper Aerodigestive Cancer Risk Clinic, which provides patients with access to ongoing clinical trials to test new ways to detect oral cancer early on.

 Research into New Alternatives for Treatment

 Our doctors and scientists are committed to advancing treatment of head and neck cancer through research.
-Currently, researchers are pioneering the use of novel biomarkers in head and neck cancer and testing the latest targeted therapies such as drugs that react against the cancer’s growth factors.
+Currently, researchers are pioneering the use of novel biomarkers in head and neck cancer and testing the latest targeted therapies such as drugs that react against the cancer’s growth factors and immunotherapies.

-As recognized experts in this field, our team has led several multi-institutional clinical studies, including a large, international phase III trial looking at the benefit of chemotherapy prior to concurrent chemotherapy and radiotherapy for advanced head and neck cancer limited to a specific area.
+As recognized experts in this field, our team has led several influential clinical studies.
 At any given time, our team is actively conducting clinical and basic science research into nearly every aspect of this disease.
 Currently we're focusing on research in a number of key areas: